ErikBrorsson/MVDet/eriks_readme.md

 Or perhaps it is okay to supervise the target domain not to predict pedestrians in this region, for fair evaluation?

+### 10/7 working on implementing MVAug

+in frameDataset, the self.transform includes a resize(720, 1280), which makes the loaded images smaller.
+However, I don't find anywhere in the code that the projection matrices are adjusted because of this.
+I believe that my current visualization of bev-image is slightly wrong due to this scaling 1920/1280 = 1.5.
+Maybe this doesn't matter for the MVDet code since they anyway normalize the image coordinates to [-1, 1] in kornia.warp_perspective, but it may cause issues for me.

+I have succeded in warping the input images as well as the foot gt coordinates so that they align with the warped image.

+I've also warped the bev label, but I'm not sure if this is done correctly since they seem to use an entirely different technique in MVAug.

+I've also figured out that while MVDet uses a projection matrix for image -> bev, MVAug uses a projection matrix for bev -> image.
+It is essential that I use the MVAug matrix for the MVaug augmentations, otherwise things won't work.

+TODO
+- [ ] successfully create bev images for unaugmented and MVaugmneted images (started)
+- [ ] apply the same bev-projection to image features instead of RGB image and check results
+- [ ] repeat the above two steps now also using scene augmentation